vi/websocat/doc.md

 ## literal_socket

-Create stream socket with a read handle emits specified data, then EOF; and write handle that ignores all incoming data and null hangup handle.
+Create a stream socket with a read handle emits specified data, then EOF; and write handle that ignores all incoming data and null hangup handle.

 Parameters: